Lists of mistakes in the kitchen for home cooks:

 - Ann Taylor Pitman and Tim Cebula, Common Cooking Mistakes, CookingLight Web article

-Such lists usually are written to help the hapless home cook and don’t mention problems with recipes, writers and publishers:
+Such lists usually don’t mention problems with recipes, writers and publishers:

-- with philosphical or ideological agenda.
+- with philosphical or ideological agendas.
 I am not a fan of the “Small Planet” recipes and other nutrition centered recipes;

 - promoting demand for devices or ingredients.
 Some require obscure ingredients or follow culinary trends into blind alleys;